MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-notifications.md

 A notification is a visual alert you see as a dialog box each time you get a chat, or SMS conversation request from a customer.
 When you get a notification, you see the details of the customer with whom you are going to interact.
 When you accept the request, a session is started, and you can view the contextual information of the customer and case in the customer summary page.

-Some of the scenarios for which you can see notifications are:
+Some of the scenarios where you can receive notifications:

 - Incoming chat conversation